fabacab/wp-pgp-encrypted-emails/readme.txt

 = Known issues =

-* [Mailvelope problems](https://github.com/meitar/wp-pgp-encrypted-emails/issues/9): Mailvelope is theoretically supported but cannot successfully decrypt encrypted messages or verify signatures.
-This is likely an OpenPGP.js or Mailvelope issue.
+* [Mailvelope problems](https://github.com/meitar/wp-pgp-encrypted-emails/issues/9): Mailvelope is theoretically supported but older versions cannot successfully decrypt encrypted messages or verify signatures.
+Be sure to update to the latest Mailvelope release for proper compatibility.

 == Frequently Asked Questions==